 Only few people live in the Arfak Mountains and just a handful of tourist guides offer tours and accommodation in the Arfak region.
-One of them is Hans Mandacan, a Papuan native of Kwau village who speaks English and knows his way around the jungle like no one we’ve ever met before.
+One of them is Hans Mandacan, a Papuan native of Kwau village who speaks English and knows his way around the jungle like no one we’ve ever met before (you can find his contact information at the end of this post).
 Like other villagers, Hans used to hunt birds and that is how he knows exactly which bird he can find where and when.
 Ecotourism in the region should now give the people another source of income.
-In some communities, a relatively big number of people profit from the growing, albeit still small, numbers of tourists who come especially for the region’s birds-of-paradise.
+In some communities, a relatively big number of people profit from the growing, albeit still small, numbers of tourists who come especially to see the birds-of-paradise.

 The closest town to the Arfak mountains is Manokwari, a small town only accessible by plane from other cities in Papua.
 Not many foreigners – Bule, as the Indonesians call them – venture as far as Manokwari and we were kind of an attraction there (shouts of “Hallo, Mister!” and screaming schoolkids).
 The term tourist attraction just got a whole new meaning…

 From Manokwari, it’s a two hour drive in a 4WD to the mountains and the road really requires a four wheel drive – for the time being at least.
 The road is being paved and there are now bridges over rivers which had to be crossed by car just a few years ago.
 The easiest but most expensive way to get to the Arfak Mountains is to charter a car.
-Of course it’s much cheaper to travel in a shared car but, obviously, this is also the trickier way.
-It involves long hours of waiting and not knowing what is going on and when exactly the car will actually drive (and it’d be good to speak more than just a few words of Bahasa Indonesia).
+Of course it’s much cheaper to travel in a shared car but, obviously, this also has its downsides.
+It involves long hours of waiting and not knowing what is going on and when exactly the car will actually drive (and it’d be helpful to speak more than just a few words of Bahasa Indonesia).
 Lucky us, Hans was in Manokwari and organized a car.
 The only thing we had to do was wait in the heat.

 Hans’ guesthouse, the Papuan Lorikeet, is far from any of the villages and is surrounded by a beautiful garden.
 The closest birdwatching hide, a small bamboo hut covered with palm leaves, is only a five minutes walk away.
 This shelter is across from the bower, a construct or a kind of a hut, of a bowerbird.